dror27/dk-shack/vol2/songs/en/Tell Our Mothers.md

 Snowden and Julian are holding the torch\
 Like cattle for slaughter, we’re grazed on the porch\
 Who cares where’s the embassy, it’s boom now or bust\
-Trump is our boy, let’s go burn a cross!\
+Trump is our boy, let’s go burn a cross\
 \
 Tell our mothers not to cry no more\
 Peace and love songs done it all\